 Mondo Grass (Ophiopogon japonicus)

 Often mistaken for turf, mondo grass is a hardy, grass-like perennial that creates a tidy, low-maintenance ground cover.
-If you’re looking for a ground cover for shade, this evergreen is a good option since it tolerates both drought and shade.
+Looking for a ground cover for shade?
+This evergreen tolerates both drought and shade.

 Hardiness Zones: 6-11